Mohammedbashirsulima/-Adventure-Works-Dataset-inventory-/Sorting & Filtering data Case Studies README.md

 ---

 Alex at Adventure Works aims to enhance the company's product inventory file, making it more readable and easier to locate information.
 As part of the team preparing the inventory for a management review, you are tasked with improving the company’s product inventory file.To make the data easier to read and locate.  with analyzing the inventory data for Adventure Works.

-Jamie, reached US out again with specific questions regarding the inventory file.
+Jamie, reached us out again with specific questions regarding the inventory file.
 Below are the details of the analysis and the steps taken to extract the required information.
 Jamie needed the following information from the inventory file:

 The number of listings for gear components.
 The number of orders placed with supplier Z123 in 2023.